 You write often about including seasonal produce into family meal planning, why is this beneficial to parents and kids?

 Eating with the seasons benefits our health and the health of the environment.
 Seasonal foods are at the peak of freshness and nutrition.
-Since available produce changes with the seasons, it’s a built in way to include variety in your diet.
+Since available produce changes with the seasons, it’s a built-in way to include variety in your diet.
 Variety is important to make sure you are giving your body all the nutrients it needs.
 It is also a great way to get in touch with your area.
 We like to visit our local farm and talk to our farmer about what foods are in season.
 We look forward to what the different months have to offer, like strawberries in late June, zucchini in July, and butternut squash in late September.

 I write a series for my blog called Market Watch where I share some of my favorite farmers market finds.
 I encourage people to explore their local farms and markets.
 That’s how we eat at my house and I suggest the same to my clients.

-Here’s a recent Market Watch post for Rainbow Chard
+Here’s a recent Market Watch post for Rainbow Chard.

 What observations, if any, have you noticed in restaurant menus since the new menu label law has passed?
 Do you feel the new law will have an impact on children’s menu planning?
 What are the 3 most important nutrition facts parents should look for when choosing a meal for their child?

 I hope that more restaurants post nutrition information (not just the ones that are required to do so).
 It can help parents can make informed decisions.
-I don’t think that the lowest calorie option on the menu is always the best choice, but sometimes those numbers can be really eye opening.
+I don’t think that the lowest calorie option on the menu is always the best choice, but sometimes those numbers can be really eye-opening.

 Parents should also pay attention to things like added sugars and the quality of the ingredients.
 The smartest thing parents can do become educated in how to read a food label – it’s tricky!
 I think most people just peak at the numbers.
 The most useful information is in the ingredient list.
-Here’s helpful tips on dining out healthy for the whole family.
+Here are helpful tips on dining out healthy for the whole family.

 First, congratulations on becoming a mother!
 Has becoming a mother changed your eating habits and views on the health of our nation’s children (if so, please explain)?